 Let’s say you run an online retail store, you could create a blog that provides fashion advice.
 A lead that lands on your blog might be looking for the hottest summer trends of 2021.
 You can easily shorten the sales funnel by directly uploading recommendations on what to buy in the article itself.
-As your lead continues reading, they’ll inevitably stumble across your recommendations with a link to complete the purchase with a chat pop up.
+As your lead scoring continues reading, they’ll inevitably stumble across your recommendations with a link to complete the purchase with a chat pop up.

-The whole process might have taken just a few minutes, but this is why you need content.
+The whole lead generation process might have taken just a few minutes, but this is why you need content.
 Attract people, educate them, and point them where you want them to go.

 3. Personalize, personalize, personalize

 Your customers don’t all want the same things, which means that you can’t reach them all with the same marketing messages.
 With personalized marketing, you can tailor your ads and offers to be as relevant as possible to different customers.

 If a visitor has previously visited a specific product page, for example, you can display offers related to that product as soon as they land on your site.
 The easier you make it for visitors to find what they want, the more likely they’ll be to make a purchase.

 4. Offer discounts to new visitors

 Encourage both first-time visitors and existing customers to sign up for your newsletter.
 The key is to give them something instantly in return, like a 10% discount voucher.
 Apart from the discount vouchers, we can anticipate the customers by giving them offers on the upcoming new products by using the coming soon flyer, which will create hype among them.
 This strategy is a popular incentive for email collection, which should be a top priority in your lead generation efforts.